adgress/PythonFramework/README.md

 5) Copy (or generate) datasets

 The raw data and split data is not included in the repository, so it needs to be generated or copied over

+6) DEBUGGING MPI!!!

+I had some issues with MPI.
+The issue seemed to be that mpi4py was using openmpi install of mpich.
+Running the following seemed to fix the issue: conda uninstall openmpi conda uninstall mpich2 conda install mpich2 conda install mpi4py